icunion/arithmospora/README.md

 Union](https://www.imperialcollegeunion.org) for its live election statistics to replace a previous [Socket.IO](https://socket.io) system, which worked by polling a data output script and distributing the results to clients.
-The first use of Arithmospora is to be the [Leadership Elections 2017 Live Statistics](https://www.imperialcollegeunion.org/leadership-elections-2017/stats/dashboard).
+The first use of Arithmospora was the [Leadership Elections 2017 Live Statistics](https://www.imperialcollegeunion.org/leadership-elections-2017/stats/dashboard).

-Copyright (c) 2017 Imperial College Union
+Copyright (c) 2017-2018 Imperial College Union

 License: [MIT](https://opensource.org/licenses/MIT)